- All students and staff who will be learning/working in person will conduct a Daily Self-Screen (series of questions)

 - District nurse

 Due to data privacy laws, the district is not allowed to share any names or personally identifiable information of individuals identified to have the virus.
 We recognize this can be frustrating.
 If there is a positive case of COVID-19 in our school community, the Minnesota Department of Health (MDH) allows the following level of communication to families:

 - All families of a school with a positive case(s) will be notified via email.
 If the positive case is in a school in the hybrid model, the district will indicate if the positive case attended school on “A” or “B” days.

 - All close contacts of the person(s) testing positive for COVID-19 will be contacted individually by Westonka’s Health Services Department and/or the Minnesota Department of Health and provided quarantine instructions.

 All close contacts of a person(s) testing positive for COVID-19 will be required to quarantine for 14 days after the last day they were in close contact with the person.
+In certain situations, a shortened quarantine period may be possible.
+Learn more: COVID-19 Quarantine Process

 - Primary Schools: A positive case of COVID-19 in one of Westonka's primary school classrooms (student or teacher) would likely cause the entire class to quarantine and pivot to distance learning.
 This is due to the length of time students remain in the same cohort throughout the day and the tendency for younger students to break social distancing.